-For the purposes of our evaluation, we focused on the 2001 SBCAPCD and 2001 CARB data.
-The SBCAPCD and the CARB emissions inventory databases used in our experiments each contain approximately 300 columns, thus a completely naïve human must consider 90,000 alignment decisions.
+In this section, we evaluate SIfT's ability to align columns across data sources (arrow a in Figure 1).
+For the purposes of this evaluation, we focused on the 2001 SBCAPCD and 2001 CARB data.
+The SBCAPCD and CARB emissions inventory databases used in our experiments each contain approximately 300 columns, thus a completely naïve human must consider approximately 90,000 alignment decisions in the worst case.

-5.2 Gold Standard
+5.2.1.
+Gold standard